Learning Outcomes

 Builder contracts to construct a house for Owner for $500,000.
 Builder completes the house, but uses a slightly different brand of windows than specified, with no impact on value or appearance.
 Owner refuses to pay, citing noncompliance with the contract.

-Answer: Owner must pay, minus any damages for the minor defect.
+Owner must pay, minus any damages for the minor defect.
 The constructive condition of exchange is satisfied by substantial performance.
-Minor deviations do not excuse payment, but Owner may recover damages for the difference.
+Using a comparable brand is a minor deviation; it does not excuse payment, but Owner may recover any measurable difference in value (often zero).

 Worked Example 1.3